-When calculating diluted earnings per share, CSX is required to include the potential shares that would be outstanding if all outstanding stock options were exercised.
+When calculating diluted earnings per share, the potential shares that would be outstanding if all outstanding stock options were exercised are included.
 This number is different from outstanding stock options, which is included in Note 4, Stock Plans and Share-Based Compensation, because it is offset by shares CSX could repurchase using the proceeds from these hypothetical exercises to obtain the common stock equivalent.
-Approximately 479 thousand, 7.6 million and 2.8 million of total average outstanding stock options for 2018, 2017 and 2016, respectively, were excluded from the diluted earnings per share calculation because their effect was antidilutive.
+Approximately 877 thousand, 479 thousand and 7.6 million of total average outstanding stock options for 2019, 2018 and 2017, respectively, were excluded from the diluted earnings per share calculation because their effect was antidilutive.